-- (1) An Annual Contractor Salary-Wage Increase Expenditure Report to include, at a minimum, breakouts for merit, promotion, variable pay, special adjustments, and structure movements for each pay structure showing actual against approved amounts. - (2) A list of the top five most highly compensated executives as defined in FAR 31.205- 6(p)(2)(ii) and their total cash compensation at the time of Contract award, and at the time of any subsequent change to their total cash compensation.
-This should be the same information provided to the System for Award Management (SAM) per FAR 52.204-10. - (3) The Compensation and Benefits Report no later than March 1 of each year.

-(c) Pay and Benefit Programs
+- (1) An Annual Contractor Salary-Wage Increase Expenditure Report to include, at a minimum, breakouts for merit, promotion, variable pay, special adjustments, and structure movements for each pay structure showing actual against approved amounts. - (2) A list of the top five most highly compensated executives as defined in FAR 31.205-6(p)(4)(ii) and their total cash compensation at the time of Contract award, and at the time of any subsequent change to their total cash compensation. - (3) The Compensation and Benefits Report no later than March 1 of each year. - (c) Pay and Benefit Programs